ICBA Legislative and Regulatory Successes 2006-2015

 For a full list of ICBA's Legislative and Regulatory Successes from 2006-2015, download the PDF file below:

-Recent Legislative & Regulatory Successes — First Quarter 2017
+Recent Legislative & Regulatory Successes — Second Quarter 2017

 FASB Heeds Community Bank Outcry, Significantly Modifying CECL.